The Victorian Psychology Clinic

 How we can support you

-At VPC, we understand that body image concerns and body dysmorphia can have a significant impact on self-esteem, relationships, mood and overall wellbeing.
-Our psychologists aim to provide a safe, respectful and non-judgemental space in which clients can begin to better understand their experiences and work towards meaningful change over time.
+At VPC, psychologists provide a safe, respectful and non-judgemental space for people experiencing body image concerns and body dysmorphia.
+Therapy can support clients to better understand their experiences, reduce distress and work towards meaningful change over time.

 Therapy may help with: